 What kind of information will the insurance companies ask me or be interested in?

-Common questions you likely be asked may include:
+Typical questions you will likely be asked may include:

 - When were you first diagnosed with Sjogren’s Syndrome?